By Sam Makhoul

 A dream may be to have a loving intimate relationship.
 But the daily goals are the dates you need to schedule, the hours you need to listen and the support you need to give, the tolerance you need to show in times of stress and conflict.

-A dream may be to have a have a fit and sculpted body.
+A dream may be to have a fit and sculpted body.
 But the daily goal is to show up to the gym or park or oval, the waking early or staying up late to train, shopping, preparing and eating an athletic-engineered diet.

 We outline this because people confuse goals with dreams.
 Why is it important for you to know the difference?